cado-security/product-help/docs/cado/deploy/aws/performance-resiliency/aws-backups.md

 Cado backs up any imports to S3 which can then be re-imported later to a fresh instance.
 This is the simplest method for backups.
 You will need to restore the data volume if you want to recover user settings such as user logins, and processed data.

-## Backup and Recovery for default non-HA deployments
+## Backup and Recovery for self hosted deployments
 This section explains how to recover or migrate the Cado platform to a new instance.

 If a Cado instance fails, you will need to recover and attach the data volume to a new instance.
 The data volume contains previously imported data as well as user settings.